All Episodes

 Yeah, that's another thing.

-People in the government payroll, people at NASA are prohibited from speaking out politically from one administration to the next.
+People in the government payroll, people at NASA, are prohibited from speaking out politically from one administration to the next.

 This guy's done so and apparently has gotten away with it.

-George Soros has an inbred hatred for this country, and he is supporting causes and people that will advance as close as what he can get to the reordering and changing of the institutions and traditions that have made the country great.
+George Soros has an inbred hatred for this country, and he is supporting causes and people that will advance as close as he can get to the reordering and changing of the institutions and traditions that have made the country great.

 Nothing would surprise me when we're talking about the left.